To print: Select File and then Print from your browser's menu

 Women with Type 1 or Type 2 diabetes who are considering pregnancy have reason to feel optimistic.
 That’s because women with diabetes can and do experience healthy, uneventful pregnancies and give birth to perfectly healthy babies.
 That said, however, a pregnancy with preexisting diabetes is always considered high-risk, and its outcome is largely dependent on a woman’s efforts to keep her blood glucose levels as close to the normal range as possible for the entire duration of her pregnancy.

-The American Diabetes Association recommends blood glucose goals for pregnant women that are lower than those suggested for the general population: 80–110 mg/dl before meals and lower than 155 mg/dl (plasma values) two hours after eating.
+The American Diabetes Association recommends blood glucose goals for pregnant women that are lower than those suggested for the general population: 60–99 mg/dl before meals and 100–129 mg/dl one hour after eating.
 Anyone with diabetes knows that staying in that range every day for nine months requires tremendous commitment, even when not pregnant.
 Achieving those goals while pregnancy hormones are wreaking havoc with your insulin needs and while your whole body is growing and changing is another thing altogether.
 Add morning sickness, exhaustion, swollen ankles, and normal pregnancy anticipation into the mix, and you have a full bag of stress triggers.

 So how does a pregnant woman with diabetes manage to keep herself and her baby healthy while also balancing her usual family, work, and other life responsibilities?
 This article offers strategies based on experiences from my own two pregnancies as well as those from other women with diabetes who have made the effort to do all that was in their power to bring healthy children into the world.
 (Note: This article focuses on women with existing Type 1 or 2 diabetes before pregnancy rather than women who develop gestational diabetes during pregnancy).